brookinsconsulting/BcPageDataBundle/README.md

 Features
 ========

+### Dependencies

+* This solution does not depend on eZ Publish Legacy in any way

 ### Twig operators

 This solution provides the following twig filter.

 * Twig Filter: `bc_pagedata` - Used within template overrides to access variable content from the persistent (page data) service.

 ### Services